Horizon League men's basketball tournament: History and tournament format

 Through 2002, the entire tournament was hosted at a single venue.
 From 2003 through 2015, all first-round matches were played at the home court of the higher-seeded team involved.
 Hosting rights for the quarterfinals and semifinals were awarded to the winner of the regular season championship.
 The championship game was played at the home arena of the higher remaining seed.
 This format rewarded the regular-season champion and runner-up with a double-bye into the semifinals.
 The regular-season champion received the added benefit of home-court advantage in the semifinals, plus a home-court final if it won its semifinal.

 Beginning in 2009, the Horizon League secured an entitlement sponsorship of its men's and women's basketball tournaments with Speedway SuperAmerica, a major gas and convenience store chain throughout the midwest United States, officially changing the name of the tournaments to "The Speedway Horizon League Men's/Women's Basketball Championship".

-From 2016 to 2019, the Horizon League tournament was held in Detroit under a five-year deal, beginning at Joe Lewis Arena, adding the women's tournament in 2017 (with both events marketed under the title Motor City Madness), and moving to the newly-opened Little Caesars Arena beginning in 2018.
+From 2016 to 2019, the Horizon League tournament was held in Detroit under a five-year deal, beginning at Joe Louis Arena, adding the women's tournament in 2017 (with both events marketed under the title Motor City Madness), and moving to the newly-opened Little Caesars Arena beginning in 2018.

 However, the contract with Detroit was ended a year early; the league reopened bidding for the men's and women's tournaments in 2018, with the new contract taking effect with the 2019–20 season.
-On January 25, 2019, the conference announced that Indianapolis would host the men's and women's semifinals and final from 2020 to 2022, with Indiana Farmers Coliseum as the venue.
+On January 25, 2019, the conference announced that Indianapolis would host the men's and women's semifinals and final from 2020 to 2022, with Indiana Farmers Coliseum, now known as Corteva Coliseum, as the venue.
 In 2022, the deal was extended through 2026.

+On August 20, 2025, the Horizon League announced a new format for the 2026 tournament.
+The #10 seed will host the #11 seed in the Preliminary Round.
+The First Round, which will remain on campus, will feature the ten remaining teams paired off according to their seeding.
+The #1 seed will host the Preliminary Round winner, #2 will host #9, #3 will host #8, and so on.
+The five winners will advance to the second phase of the tournament in Indianapolis, where the two lowest-seeded First Round winners will play a Second Round game, with the winner playing the highest-seeded First Round winner in the Semifinals.
+The other Semifinal game will feature the second-highest and third-highest-seeded First Round winners.
+The two Semifinal winners will then play each other for the Championship.